kennneth1/pc-scraper-ec2/README.md

 **What**:
 - Scrapes https://www.pricecharting.com for price data on the top 50 most expensive products in a set, for all set names stored in a `config.json` (S3 bucket: configs-pc-psa), then dumps as CSV to another S3 bucket (price-charting-scraper-output)
    - Data available: Since January 2021, monthly average prices - if scraping a card, the scraper gets these data points for its near mint, PSA7, PSA8, PSA9, BGS9.5, and PSA10 versions
+   - Table is denormalized and meant conveniently serve visualizations or queries to an analytics frontend like Streamlit or some Shinylive/React/Flask/Dask stack
    - https://www.pricecharting.com/game/pokemon-fusion-strike/espeon-vmax-270
 - Once deployed, runs 1x/month to overwrite toto RDS table: `psa_data`
 - Runs on EC2 via chron job (16th of each month), a day after the PSA collector (See Diagram below)